cityjson/specs/docs/specs.rst

 Geometry Object having a texture
 ********************************

-To store the textures of surfaces, a Geometry Object may have a member with value ``"texture"``, whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+To store the textures of surfaces, a Geometry Object may have a member with value ``"texture"``, whose value is a hierarchy of arrays with integers (the depth depends on the Geometry object).

-For each ring of each surface, the first value refers to the the position (0-based) in the ``"textures"`` member of the ``"appearance"`` member of the CityJSON object; this is to allow geometries having more than one textures.
+For each ring of each surface, the first value refers to the position (0-based) in the ``"textures"`` member of the ``"appearance"`` member of the CityJSON object.
-The other indices, refer to the UV position of the corresponding vertices (as listed in the ``"boundaries"`` member of the geometry).
+The other indices refer to the UV positions of the corresponding vertices (as listed in the ``"boundaries"`` member of the geometry).
-Each array representing a ring therefore has one more value than that to store the vertices.
+Each array representing a ring therefore has one more value than that to store its vertices.

+In the following, there are 6 surfaces representing a building and each get a texture.
+The first 5 refer to the first texture, and the last one to the second one.

 .. code-block:: js